 Sleep is one of the most overlooked areas of wellness, especially on college campuses.
 I would argue that sleep is your secret sauce that can help you thrive.
 I know there is a certain “cool” factor to bragging about how little sleep you are getting.
-Classwork is starting to ramp up.
+Course work is in high gear.
 You are motivated to do well in your classes… it’s easy to think that if you can just spend a little less time sleeping and more time studying, you’ll get ahead of the game!
 We have all had those times when it felt like we had to sacrifice sleep to get a project or paper done or to meet a deadline.
 The problem is, when we regularly sacrifice getting a good night’s sleep, our bodies and brains suffer.

 Myth #1: “Sleep is the enemy of productivity.”

 There is a common attitude, especially in the United States, that sleep is a waste of time.
 In a society that values productivity–and equates being productive with self-worth—sleep begins to seem like our enemy!
-Sleep equals lost productivity, which makes us worry if we’ll measure up… so, we buy extra Red Bull (or Raze, Redline, Spike, Quake, or… you get the idea) and settle down for the proverbial all-nighter or “the long haul”.
+Sleep equals lost productivity, which makes us worry if we’ll measure up… so, we buy extra Red Bull (or Monster, or Celsius, or… you get the idea) and push ourselves to work longer.

 The truth is that sleeping is hard-wired into our brains for a reason, and depriving ourselves of sleep can have serious short term and long term consequences.
 Better sleep often means better focus, and so more efficient studying!

 Myth #2: “I can function on 5 hours of sleep…”

-When I talk with high school and college students about self-care, I often ask this question:
+When I talk with college students about self-care, I often ask this question:

-Do you know what military interrogators most often use as their first means for breaking down someone they want to get information from?
+Do you know one of the most effective interrogation tools used by military intelligence officers to break people down when they want to get information?
 No, the answer is not violence.
 The answer is…….
 SLEEP DEPRIVATION!
 Depriving people of sleep weakens them in all sorts of ways, but most critically: mentally.
 Our brains and bodies NEED SLEEP.
 How much sleep do interrogators allow?
 Often 3-4 hours of sleep… enough so they aren’t psychotic (therefore unreliable), but they are weakened.